-State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendation 20 and 22 will continue for the period of time the Supervisor is on parental leave without pay with benefits under Section 1.a. of this Recommendation.
+a.
+State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendation 20 and 22 will continue during FMLA leave under Section 1.a. and for the benefit-eligible period of leave under Section 1.c. of this Article.